 RedTeam Security uses experts who come from an application development background.
 The use of that experience to zero in on issues common to web development and to develop actionable remediation strategies to address web application vulnerabilities like:

-When it comes to network security, experts use penetration tests to find places a hacker might exploit in various systems, networks, network devices (think routers, switches), and hosts.
+When it comes to network security, experts use network penetration tests to find places a hacker might exploit in various systems, networks, network devices (think routers, switches), and hosts.
 They look for ways a hacker might find real-world opportunities to compromise a company, gain access, or unauthorized access to sensitive data.
 Many also try to take over the company’s systems for malicious purposes.

 RedTeam Security uses focused network infrastructure penetration testing to identify system-level and network flaws like: